maxbeau/VolleyballVisualAnalysis/docs/PIPELINE.md

 python3 run_pipeline.py
 ```

-The pipeline is designed to be idempotent.
+The system is designed to be idempotent.
 Outputs from each step are saved to the `output_dir`, and subsequent steps will automatically use these files as inputs.
-This makes it efficient to re-run parts of the pipeline without reprocessing everything.
+This makes it efficient to re-run parts of the orchestration without reprocessing everything.